krishnanlab/multiomics-embedding/README.md

 ## Literature association lookup (LLM)

+This section of the code was not used to generate any results.
+We explored using this approach to assist with semi-automating literature review, and leave it here for anyone exploring a similar approach.

 `scripts/feature_annotation.py` + `scripts/llm_feature_association.py` ask
-Claude (with web search) whether a given microbe/metabolite feature has published literature support for an association with a study group - independent of this study's own statistics, which are only used upstream to pick which features are worth asking about.
-See each script's module docstring for the filtering rules and confidence rubric.
+Claude (with web search) whether a given microbe/metabolite feature has published literature support for an association with a study group.

 **Requires** `ANTHROPIC_API_KEY` set in the environment, and the `anthropic` package (`environment.yml`).